sonurajp/sonurajp/README.md

 -  React, Next, JavaScript, TypeScript, Html, Css, Sass...
 - Here are a few technologies I've been working with recently:

-- JavaScript (ES6+)      TypeScript /n
+- JavaScript (ES6+),TypeScript
-- React                  Next
+- React, Next
-- Node.js                Express
+- Node.js , Express
-- Html                   Css
+- Html       ,            Css
 <!---
 sonurajp/sonurajp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.